-The 2015 Irish Impact Social Entrepreneurship Conference is right around the corner!
-Register now for this exceptional opportunity to learn more about impact investing from institutional investors, private equity and social enterprise funders, social entrepreneurs and many other amazing practitioners.
+The 2015 Irish Impact Social Entrepreneurship Conference was an immense success!
+Students, faculty, and entrepreneurs from around the country came to learn more about impact investing from institutional investors, private equity and social enterprise funders, social entrepreneurs and many other amazing practitioners.

 PANELS AND WORKSHOPS

-Here are just a few of the other numerous panels and discussions that will be held during the conference:
+Here are just a few of the other numerous panels and discussions that were held during the conference:

 -A case study featuring Impact Engine: Addressing the Social Entrepreneurship Ecosystem Needs.
-Impact Engine will discuss their process and share successes and challenges they’ve faced trying to build a social entrepreneurship and impact-investing ecosystem
+Impact Engine discussed their process and shared successes and challenges they’ve faced trying to build a social entrepreneurship and impact-investing ecosystem

 -Workshop: Students Bridging the Investing Gap.
-This panel will feature impact investing at the university level, with speakers from the University of Michigan, University of Utah, and Columbia University, and will strive to answer the question-what are the challenges student-led funds face from human resources management to deal flow to gauging impact?
+This panel featured impact investing at the university level, with speakers from the University of Michigan, University of Utah, and Columbia University, and strived to answer the question-what are the challenges student-led funds face from human resources management to deal flow to gauging impact?

 -Panel: Public, INGO, and Private Partnerships in Impact Investing.
-Representatives from USAID, The Clinton Foundation, Open Road Alliance and Catholic Relief Services will discuss impact investing innovations in the public and international NG sectors.
+Representatives from USAID, The Clinton Foundation, Open Road Alliance and Catholic Relief Services discussed impact investing innovations in the public and international NG sectors.

 -Plenary Panel: Myth or Mythical?
 Impact-First vs. Finance-First Investing.
-Panelists will discuss and debate the reported tensions that exist between those striving for impact versus those striving for a return.
-Don’t miss this lively and what it sure to be captivating debate!
+Panelists discussed and debated the reported tensions that exist between those striving for impact versus those striving for a return.

 EXPERTS IN THE SOCIAL ENTERPRISE AND IMPACT INVESTING FIELDS